-You can add a banner, change the color scheme, add sections to showcase specific items, add your shop policies, shop announcement to announce changes in your shop or write a welcome message, and even add an about page to introduce yourself and share your story with your potential customers.
+You can add a banner, change the color scheme, add sections to showcase specific vintage items, add your shop policies, shop announcement to announce changes in your shop or write a welcome message, and even add an about page to introduce yourself and share your story with your potential customers.

 You can also connect your social media accounts to your Etsy store.

 We strongly recommend you take the time to customize your shop and add your touch to it.